“No Money shall be drawn from the Treasury, but in Consequence of Appropriations made by Law”

 Congressionally Directed Spending Requests

-To submit a non-defense FY26 appropriations request, please complete our FY26 Appropriations Request application.
+To submit an FY27 non-defense appropriations request, please complete our FY27 Appropriations Request Application.
+(NOTE: non-defense requests are due by 11:59 PM on April 6, 2026).

 As part of the Congressionally Directed Spending process, my office is required to disclose all the requests I submit to the Appropriations Committee.
 My requests are available below: